 Thus, the world’s largest gathering of automotive test and development experts saw more brand-new, cutting-edge test, evaluation and quality engineering technologies launched than ever before, as well as numerous exciting projects and investments announced live on the show floor.
-These included an announcement by French exhibitor UTAC CERAM (Hall 8, stand 8353) of its plans for a brand new €25m (US$30m) future technology centre for the development and homologation testing of autonomous and connected vehicles
+These included an announcement by French exhibitor UTAC CERAM (Hall 8, stand 8353) of its plans for a brand-new €25m (US$30m) future technology center for the development and homologation testing of autonomous and connected vehicles.

 Due to open by October/November 2018, the new proving ground will be located within the company’s existing Autodrome de Linas-Montlhéry facility in Linas, France.
 It is being constructed by engineering firm Colas Île-de-France Normandie and will comprise 7.7km (4.8 miles) of new test tracks and associated facilities, including labs for NVH, EMC, powertrain, passive safety and endurance testing.
 Telecommunications companies Orange and Ericsson will provide equipment to connect the facility to the vehicles via 4G and 5G.